Rules of The Game

 • Opening kickoff will be made by the “home team”.
 Home team has the option to choose which side of the field they kick off from.
 The second half will be started by the Away team.

-• All game clocks will start at the scheduled kickoff time regardless of game play.
-If a team is not ready to start on time, the referee and opposing teams may agree to wait to start play.
-If a game has not started within 10 minutes of the scheduled start time, the team who is not ready will forfeit a 0-3 loss.
+• All game clocks will start at the scheduled kickoff time.
+If a team is not ready to start on time with at least 6 rostered players the referee and teams may agree to start play with less than 6 players or the shorthanded team may suffer a 0-3 forfeit loss.
+All games must end at their originally scheduled time.

 • Teams are mandated to change directions at halftime for both indoor and outdoor play.

-• Restart from stoppage of play due of injury will be from the closet point where the ball was played when stopped and will be restarted as a drop ball to the team who had possession, unless play stopped do to the ball going out of bounds.
+• Restart from stoppage of play due of injury will be from the closet point to where the ball was played when the game was stopped and will be restarted as a drop ball to the team who had possession.

-• Side out: Throw Ins, defensive players must be 6 yards away from thrower.
+• Side out: Throw Ins require defensive players to be 6 yards away from thrower.

-• For indoor play - If the ball contacts the ceiling or any structure or item attached to the ceiling, a THROW IN will be awarded from sideline adjacent to where the ball struck the ceiling.
+• For indoor play - If the ball contacts the ceiling or any structure or item attached to the ceiling, a throw in will be awarded from the sideline nearest to where the ball struck the ceiling.

 • Corner Kicks: When the ball crosses the end line having last been played by the defending team, a corner kick will be awarded to the attacking team.
 Defensive players must be 6 yards from the ball on the kick.